yausername/youtubedl-android/README.md

 * Set `android:extractNativeLibs="true"` in your app's manifest.
 * Use `abiFilters 'x86', 'x86_64', 'armeabi-v7a', 'arm64-v8a'` in app/build.gradle, see [sample app](https://github.com/yausername/youtubedl-android/blob/master/app/build.gradle).
 * Use abi splits to reduce apk size, see [sample app](https://github.com/yausername/youtubedl-android/blob/master/app/build.gradle).
-* On android 10 set `android:requestLegacyExternalStorage="true"`.
-I haven't tested with scoped storage, feel free to do so.
+* On Android 10 (API 29), set `android:requestLegacyExternalStorage="true"`.
+* On Android 10+ (API 30 or higher), you'll only have the direct access to  `Download/` and `Documents/` due to Android's Scoped Storage changes.
+You can only download the videos into these two directory, see [related issue](https://github.com/yausername/youtubedl-android/issues/174).

 <br/>